moinwiki/moin/docs/devel/translate.rst

 language doesn't exist yet`_.

-1. Make sure you have the latest version of the source tree (hg).
+1. Make sure you have the latest version of the source tree (git).
    You will also need to have python installed, with setuptools and babel packages.